Q. Why should I give my name and number when calling in a complaint?

 Q. Do I need a permit to have a garage sale?
 Where can I place garage sale signs?

 A. No permit is required for a garage sale; however, a garage sale cannot last more than three days, and each household is only allowed 2 per year.
 Garage Sale signs also do not require a permit but can only be placed on private property within 24 hours of the sale and must be removed within 24 hours after the conclusion of the sale.
 For a complete list of the garage sale sign requirements, please see Sec.
+86-4 and Sec.
 86-102.
-Personal or incidental use signs.

 Q. What do I do if I have a common fence and the neighbors do not want to pay their portion to repair/replace it?